 While these tips are not exhaustive, they should help you get your footing while working on a persuasive essay.
 Remember, above all, you need to own your argument, and these tips should help you approach the task with confidence.

 Of course, you’ll be writing a lot more than just persuasive essays in college.
-For more tips, tricks and links, visit The Writing Lab or ask for pointers right here in the comments section below!
+For more tips, tricks and links, visit The Writing Lab!